pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 I also created the `setup_undistort` function that loads in memory those parameters and returns a lambda that we can call to aply the undistort easily.

-Here's a comparison of the undistortion applied to te chessboard:
+Here's a comparison of the undistortion applied to the chessboard:
 ![alt text][image1]

 ### Pipeline (single images)